sjgallagher2/SchematicSymbolsSVG/README.md

 Vector schematic symbols redrawn from Linear Tech, Nat Semi, Analog Devices, textbooks, standards, and more.

 **Updates**:
-- Inkscape attributes added for identifying components programmatically
+- Inkscape symbols added for components (go to `Object > Symbols...` on the top toolbar)
 - Circuit_macros svg symbols are being adapted from the website, see Circuit_macros.svg.
 These are copyright (c) 2026 J. D. Aplevich.
 The code for Circuit_macros is under the LaTeX Project Public License.

 ### About This Project